Introduction to Kerala (God’s own Country)

 “Kera” in Malayalam means coconut.
-The literary meaning of Kerala is “the land of coconuts”.
-As Kerala is abundant with coconut trees, it naturally got the name Kerala.
+The story book meaning of Kerala is “the land of coconuts”.
+As Kerala is plentiful with coconut trees, it expectedly got the name Kerala.
 Since Kerala is a coastal area, the best time to visit it is between November to February.

 What makes Kerala God’s own Country is its blessed location.
 It is nestled between the pristine waters of the Arabian Sea on the west and the lush Western Ghat Mountains on the east.
 Its intense network of rivers, thick forests, emerald backwaters and long stretches of serene beaches make it a traveler’s paradise.

 Places to See in Kerala (God’s own Country)

 I’ve visited God’s own Country twice (for long vacations) and have toured the significant tourist spots in the state.
 As a tourist state it offers everything; from the cool hills and forest trails to the pristine beaches and calm backwaters.
 The sheer beauty of this state left a lasting impression on me.
 During my tour, I visited the following places.